Skip to content

 To comply with SOC 2, businesses should:

-- Establish Clear Data Disposal Policies: Data retention policies should specify how and when data will be destroyed after its retention period expires.
+• Establish Clear Data Disposal Policies: Data retention policies should specify how and when data will be moved to an archive, as well as how and when it will be destroyed after its retention period expires.

 Try Content Retention Manager for free today: